International Organization for Standardization: Standardization process

 The TC/SC may set up working groups (WG) of experts for the preparation of a working drafts.
 Subcommittees may have several working groups, which may have several Sub Groups (SG).

 It is possible to omit certain stages, if there is a document with a certain degree of maturity at the start of a standardization project, for example, a standard developed by another organization.
 ISO/IEC directives also allow the so-called "Fast-track procedure".
-In this procedure a document is submitted directly for approval as a draft International Standard (DIS) to the ISO member bodies or as a final draft International Standard (FDIS), if the document was developed by an international standardizing body recognized by the ISO Council.
+In this procedure, a document is submitted directly for approval as a draft International Standard (DIS) to the ISO member bodies or as a final draft International Standard (FDIS), if the document was developed by an international standardizing body recognized by the ISO Council.

-The first step—a proposal of work (New Proposal) is approved at the relevant subcommittee or technical committee (e.g., SC29 and JTC1 respectively in the case of Moving Picture Experts Group – ISO/IEC JTC1/SC29/WG11).
-A working group (WG) of experts is set up by the TC/SC for the preparation of a working draft.
-When the scope of a new work is sufficiently clarified, some of the working groups (e.g., MPEG) usually make open request for proposals—known as a "call for proposals".
+The first step, a proposal of work (New Proposal), is approved at the relevant subcommittee or technical committee (e.g., SC 29 and JTC 1 respectively in the case of MPEG, the Moving Picture Experts Group).
+A working group (WG) of experts is typically set up by the subcommittee for the preparation of a working draft (e.g., MPEG is a collection of seven working groups as of 2023).
+When the scope of a new work is sufficiently clarified, some of the working groups may make an open request for proposals—known as a "call for proposals".
 The first document that is produced, for example, for audio and video coding standards is called a verification model (VM) (previously also called a "simulation and test model").
 When a sufficient confidence in the stability of the standard under development is reached, a working draft (WD) is produced.
 This is in the form of a standard, but is kept internal to working group for revision.
-When a working draft is sufficiently solid and the working group is satisfied that it has developed the best technical solution to the problem being addressed, it becomes a committee draft (CD).
-If it is required, it is then sent to the P-members of the TC/SC (national bodies) for ballot.
+When a working draft is sufficiently mature and the subcommittee is satisfied that it has developed an appropriate technical document for the problem being addressed, it becomes a committee draft (CD) and is sent to the P-member national bodies of the SC for the collection of formal comments.
+Revisions may be made in response to the comments, and successive committee drafts may be produced and circulated until consensus is reached to proceed to the next stage, called the "enquiry stage".

+After a consensus to proceed is established, the subcommittee will produce a draft international standard (DIS), and the text is submitted to national bodies for voting and comment within a period of five months.
+A document in the DIS stage is available to the public for purchase and may be referred to with its ISO DIS reference number.